cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Outputs:
-  - participant_private_keys, MAX_PARTICIPANTS shares of the secret key s, each a tuple consisting of the participant identifier and the key share (a Scalar).
+  - participant_private_keys, MAX_PARTICIPANTS shares of the secret key s, each a tuple consisting of the participant identifier (a NonZeroScalar) and the key share (a Scalar).
   - group_public_key, public key corresponding to the group signing key, an Element in G.
   - vss_commitment, a vector commitment of Elements in G, to each of the coefficients